WarPigs1602/JServ/README.md

 - **Graceful Logout:** Sends proper QUIT command on shutdown

 ### NickServ Module

+**Purpose:** Protects registered nicknames from unauthorized use through automated enforcement.
+NickServ ensures that only the rightful owners can use their registered nicknames by requiring authentication within a grace period.

+**Key Capabilities:**
 - **Nickname Protection:** Protects registered nicknames from unauthorized use.
 - **Authentication Enforcement:** Users must authenticate within 60 seconds or be disconnected.
 - **Account Matching:** Verifies that authenticated users match the registered nickname owner.